 *IN-PERSON* Individual & Couples Therapy with Ashley

-Hi, my name is Ashley Baldwin and I am a Registered Social Worker (MSW, RSW), Psychotherapist in the Province of Ontario.
+*Ashley is not taking on new clients until January* Hi, my name is Ashley Baldwin and I am a Registered Social Worker (MSW, RSW), Psychotherapist in the Province of Ontario.
 I have 15+ years’ experience in community mental health including work within mental health agencies (such as CMHA), addiction treatment, women's shelters, hospice, and long-term care.
-I opened Counselling Bruce County during the pandemic in early 2021; going from a solo th...
+I opened Counselling Bruce County ...
 Read More

 Hi, my name is Ashley Baldwin and I am a Registered Social Worker (MSW, RSW), Psychotherapist in the Province of Ontario.
 I have 15+ years’ experience in community mental health including work within mental health agencies (such as CMHA), addiction treatment, women's shelters, hospice, and long-term care.
 I opened Counselling Bruce County during the pandemic in early 2021; going from a solo therapist to the team we are today!